cengage/react-magma/.changeset/feat-stepper.md

 'react-magma-dom': minor
 ---

-feat(Stepper): Displays step based content for use in multi-step interfaces.
+feat(Stepper): New Stepper component.
+Displays step based content for use in multi-step interfaces.